 During 2007, the Festival was re-organised and re-constituted as a Limited Company Number 315747 and as a Registered Charity Number SC038200.
 These changes brought benefits and drawbacks - benefits in terms of being able to claim "gift aid" on patronage and sponsorship and drawbacks in that one result was a considerable change in personnel in the organising group and a very rapid learnng experience for some of the newcomers in mounting the 11th Festival which in fact proved to be the most successful yet in terms of audience appreciation of the superb music and entertainment displayed by those bands participating.
 These new members deserve the greatest thanks for their efforts and an acknowledgement of their commitment to the festival and the new skills they brought to the group.

 The 11th Festival saw the first venture into "big band" territory with much appreciated and acclaimed gigs from Paul Munnery's Harlem.
-Unfortunately, it has not been possible to bring this band to the 12th Festival but its place will be taken by Ken Mathieson's Classic Jazz Orchestra which makes its initial appearance in Kirkcudbright alongside Dave Stradwick's Sussex Jazz Kings and Dennis Armstrong's Oliver Band.
+Unfortunately, it was not possible to bring this band to the 12th Festival but its place was taken by Ken Mathieson's Classic Jazz Orchestra, making its initial appearance in Kirkcudbright alongside Dave Stradwick's Sussex Jazz Kings and Dennis Armstrong's Oliver Band.

 Innovatively, the 12th Festival saw the introduction of "themed" gigs with Dennis Armstrong's group re-creating the music and sounds of King Oliver's Creole Jazz Band while the Classic Jazz Orchestra performed one gig as a tribute to Bix Beiderbecke and the second were devoted to the music of Jelly Roll Morton.
 Additionally, Bill Salmond's Louisiana Ragtime Band performed music from the dance halls of 1920's New Orleans.